kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/about.md

 **Before Gloo Edge 1.14**:
 * You did not have to provide HTTP mappings in the gRPC proto files.
 Instead, Gloo Edge used the functions that were available in the proto file and the HTTP mapping that you provided in the Virtual Service to derive the proto descriptors.
 Proto descriptors were then automatically added to the gRPC upstream.
-* In the case you disabled FDS and you manually generated the proto descriptors, you had the option to add the proto descriptors to the gateway resource instead of the gRPC upstream.
+* When you disabled FDS and manually generated the proto descriptors, you had the option to add the proto descriptors to the gateway resource instead of the gRPC upstream.

 **With Gloo Edge 1.14**:
 * HTTP mappings must always be provided in the proto itself.
 Gloo Edge supports automatic and manual discovery of proto descriptors as described in [HTTP mapping discovery](#http-mapping-discovery).